-This committee was first suggested in 2014, and organizing meetings and planning sessions took place in 2015.
-In Fall 2015, committee leaders presented during the WBMT session at the APBMT annual meeting.
-Highlights of this session focused on the number and types of radiologic response exercises being conducted worldwide; all emphasized the need to engage and educate the HSCT community of their potential involvement in a nuclear disaster and to continue these practice exercises.
+This committee was first suggested in 2014 and organizing meetings and planning sessions took place in 2015.
+In the fourth quarter of 2015, committee leaders gave presentations during the WBMT session at the APBMT annual meeting.
+Highlights of this session focused on the number and types of radiologic response exercises being conducted worldwide; all emphasized the need to engage and educate the HCT community of their potential involvement in a nuclear disaster and to continue these practice exercises.

-The mission of the Nuclear Accident Management Committee is to promote worldwide awareness of radiation disaster preparedness and the role of HSCT teams in the management of medical emergency and casualties.
+The mission of the Nuclear Accident Management Committee is to promote worldwide awareness of radiation disaster preparedness and the role of HCT teams in the management of resulting medical emergencies and casualties.
 Committee objectives include the following:

-- Increase preparedness in countries with WBMT members, and provide assistance in the event of a massive radiation incident. - Develop international consensus guidelines for triage and treatment of casualties that require haematopoietic support. - Establish coalitions within member countries to share information following radiological incidents.
+- Increase preparedness in countries with WBMT members and provide assistance in the event of a massive radiation incident. - Develop international consensus guidelines for triage and treatment of casualties that require hematopoietic support. - Establish coalitions within member countries to share information following radiological incidents.

-- Cullen Case (Radiation Injury Treatment Network, RITN)

-- David Ma (Member Society, APBMT)

-- Ray Powles (Member Society, EBMT)
+- David Ma (Member Society, APBMT) end of second term: July 1, 2022 - Ray Powles (Member Society, EBMT) end of first term: July 1, 2021